 Even in the face of the Fund’s willingness to “accompany Argentina in this difficult moment”, the legislator warned: “We see a lax IMF, which does not want to be guilty of having unplugged from Argentina in the midst of the crisis.
 Who knows if they are going to follow us to the cemetery”.

-In the last stages of his intervention in small tablelimited himself to talking about the “recurring” problems that afflict the Argentine economy and focused on one particular: the obstacles to imports and the lack of products for purchase and sale.
+In the last stages of his intervention in small tablelimited himself to talking regarding the “recurring” problems that afflict the Argentine economy and focused on one particular: the obstacles to imports and the lack of products for purchase and sale.

 As shortages progress in certain areas, such as the automotive and pharmaceutical sectors, among others, Laspina explained why it is a “difficult reality to change”.

 “On the one hand, nothing can be done if they continue with the brutal closure of imports,” he denounced.
-And he added next: “The second thing is that the political crisis and the uncertainty that has been generated in recent days has made people lose the reference regarding the value of the currency after the dollar skyrocketed.
+And he added next: “The second thing is that the political crisis and the uncertainty that has been generated in recent days has made people lose the reference regarding the value of the currency following the dollar skyrocketed.
 He who has pesos, wants merchandise.
 And the one who has merchandise, he does not want pesos”.